Motion Graphics

 What are 3D motion graphics?

 3D motion graphics are like other motion graphics in that they take different graphic design elements and set them in motion to illustrate a point or convey a message.
 Specifically, 3D motion graphics differ from more common 2D motion graphics, which create motion from flat design elements on an x-y plane.
 Certain motion graphics software also enables motion graphics using 3D models that move on a 3D grid.
+Like popular 3D animated movies, 3D motion graphics exude a stronger sense of depth from their movements.

 What is the difference between 2D and 3D motion graphics?

-Motion graphics essentially animate graphic design elements—text, shapes, images, and so forth.
-They are more often 2D visuals, and most video-editing software includes some amount of 2D motion graphics capability.
-Software for higher-end graphic and animation creation, such as Autodesk Maya, includes both 2D and 3D motion graphics.
+The difference between 2D and 3D motion graphics is the type of graphical elements used in the work—and may also relate to which software was used to create it.
+Motion graphics essentially animate graphic design elements like text, shapes, and images.
+These are often 2D visuals, so most video-editing software includes 2D motion graphics capability.
+Software for higher-end graphics and animation, such as Autodesk Maya, includes both 2D and 3D motion graphic capabilities.
 With 3D motion graphics, graphical elements exist on a 3D grid and give the end result a look of greater depth.

 What is the difference between animation and motion graphics?